 Governor Henry McMaster announced the South Carolina Department of Insurance as the lead agency in administering South Carolina’s portion of the settlement.
 See the announcement here.

-The final paperwork for the Volkswagen Settlement's Environmental Mitigation Trust was filed today, and the Trust Effective Date is October 2, 2017.
-States will have 60 days to submit their Certification for Beneficiary Status, which will allow them to become Beneficiaries of the Trust.
+for the Volkswagen Settlement's Environmental Mitigation Trust was filed, and the Trust Effective Date was October 2, 2017.
+States had 60 days to submit their Certification for Beneficiary Status, which will allow them to become Beneficiaries of the Trust.

 For More Information:

 Sign Up for Email Updates: doi.sc.gov/notifyme

 (select “VW Settlement” distribution list under “News Flash”)

 The Zero Emission Vehicles (ZEVs) and ZEV Technology Investment

 Volkswagen Group of America – Electrify America (ZEV) settlement can be accessed here:

 Electrify America, has released the public version of their National Zero Emission Vehicle (ZEV) Investment Plan: Cycle 1